 Kayla Jackson, Production Editor, joined the American Heart Association News staff in 2019.
 She previously trained biomedical scientists in professional development at the University of Texas Southwestern Medical Center in Dallas.
 She earned her Master of Healthcare Administration from Texas Woman's University.

 AHA Editorial Staff

-Dina Rogers, Senior Editorial and Content Manager, leads the AHA's editorial team.
+Dina Rogers, National Director, Writing and Editorial, leads the AHA's editorial team.
 Before joining the AHA in 2007, Rogers was employee communications and publications manager for Horizon Health, and managing editor at M. Lee Smith Publishers.
 Rogers graduated with a bachelor's degree in writing, literature & publishing from Emerson College in Boston.

 Roger Campbell, Senior Editor and Writer, has worked for the AHA since 1990.
 Previously, he was a reporter for the Los Angeles Times, The Dallas Morning News, Fort Worth Star-Telegram and The Associated Press.
 Campbell graduated from the University of Texas at Austin with a degree in journalism and holds a master's degree in biblical studies from Dallas Theological Seminary.